aa29zzjj/Project3/README.md

 Be sure to include comments within your methods.

+Data validation (of user input) is very important but we are not doing that here.

 Any code from external sources, e.g., stack overflow, **must be clearly cited with a URL**.

 ### Task 0